-Bitstamp
+# Bitstamp

 Exchange status: not available for individual order

-Bitstamp historical data for all it's currency pairs is available since 2019-03-30.
+Bitstamp historical data for **all its currency pairs** is available since **2019-03-30**.

 See Bitstamp historical data coverage: available symbols, channels, date ranges and incidents

-Historical CSV datasets for the first day of each month are available to download without API key.
+Historical CSV datasets for the first day of each month are **available to download without API key**.
+See [downloadable CSV files documentation](https://docs.tardis.dev/downloadable-csv-files/overview).

-data type | symbol | date | |
+| data type | symbol | date | |

-trades | BTCUSD | 2019-07-01 | |
+| incremental\_book\_L2 | BTCUSD | 2019-07-01 | [Download sample](https://datasets.tardis.dev/v1/bitstamp/incremental_book_L2/2019/07/01/BTCUSD.csv.gz) |

-incremental_book_L2 | BTCUSD | 2019-07-01 | |
+| trades | BTCUSD | 2019-07-01 | [Download sample](https://datasets.tardis.dev/v1/bitstamp/trades/2019/07/01/BTCUSD.csv.gz) |

-quotes | BTCUSD | 2019-07-01 | |
+| quotes | BTCUSD | 2019-07-01 | [Download sample](https://datasets.tardis.dev/v1/bitstamp/quotes/2019/07/01/BTCUSD.csv.gz) |

 Historical data format is the same as provided by real-time Bitstamp WebSocket **v2** with addition of local timestamps.
 If you'd like to work with **normalized data format** instead (same format for each exchange) see [downloadable CSV files](https://docs.tardis.dev/downloadable-csv-files/overview) or official [client libs](https://docs.tardis.dev/api/quickstart) that can perform data normalization client-side.

-# pip install tardis-client
+# pip install tardis-dev

 import asyncio

-async def replay():
+async def main():

 exchange="bitstamp",

-filters=[Channel(name="diff_order_book", symbols=["btcusd"])]
+filters=[Channel(name="diff_order_book", symbols=["btcusd"])],

 # messages as provided by Bitstamp real-time stream